CORRECTED-UPDATE 1-GE launches $7 billion sale of debt

 They have also been taking advantage of near-record low rates for raising funds.
 September was the biggest month of US investment-grade issuance of the year, with more than $115.7 billion in deals.

-“Given its strong cash-flow generating ability, GE is a relatively infrequent issuer in the market,” Morningstar analyst Jeffrey Cannon said in a note.
+“Given its strong cash-flow generating ability, GE is a relatively infrequent issuer in the market,” Thomas Myhre, vice president at Morningstar, said in a note.

 He said the company had a “solid foundation for sustainable profitability”.
 (Reporting By Christopher Reich; Writing by Marc Carnegie and Ciara Linnane)